HLgitrepo/constitution/constitution.md

 ### vii.
 Linguine !
 ### viii.
 In order for the Hellenic League to declare war, the assembly must pass a vote to war.
 ### ix.
 Security deposits can only be seized if the senate and/or assembly agrees that a breach of the terms has happened.
 ### x.
 Hellenes are required to follow HL relations as a minimum baseline, they - for example - may ally a HL neutral or neutral a HL no-relation but they may not war or no-relation a HL neutral they also cannot neutral a HL ally (instead must treat them as ally).
 Additionally they may not be neutral with any HL enemy.
-This law will cease to hold force and remove itself at 00:00 UTC 01.02.2025 (D.M.Y) unless a senate vote to change the end time changes.
-The senate may only change this time to a date within 1 week from the date of the start of the vote, if a bigger change is needed the assembly must vote on the matter.
+A majority must be achieved by the assembly to overturn this.
+Until that is reached this law will be held indefinitely.
 # 3. Institutions
 ## a.
 Assembly
 ### i.
 The assembly is a body consisting of all members of the clan, this institution elects senators and secretaries.
 Votes are also conducted in the assembly, a vote conducted in the assembly can only be overruled by a later vote by the assembly.